-Wherever your creative passions lie, you'll develop them further at the Queensland College of Art is renowned for its studio culture, vibrancy, and sense of social purpose.
-Choose from degrees in design, visual arts and contemporary Australian Indigenous art.
-Griffith University also boasts Australia's largest film school, Griffith Film School, where you can study film and screen media production, animation and games design.
+The Queensland College of Art is renowned for its studio culture, vibrancy, and sense of social purpose.
+Choose from degrees in design, visual arts and contemporary Australian Indigenous Art.
+Griffith University is also home to Australia's largest film school, Griffith Film School, where you can study film and screen media production, animation and games design.

 Learn and create in inspiring spaces

 Study at the QCA's South Bank campus in the heart of Brisbane's cultural precinct or at the thriving arts community at the Gold Coast campus and enjoy access to world-class facilities, art galleries, exhibition spaces, studios and cutting-edge computer laboratories.
 We prioritise a lively studio culture, emphasising thinking through making and increasing learning opportunities across our varied and well-equipped art and design studios.